jrihon/thesis/chapters/00_chapter/00_section_03.typ

 //
 ===== Fitting torsional parameters <sec-intro-dihedrals>
 //https://en.wikipedia.org/wiki/Fourier_series
-Describing the dihedral or torsion angle in a set of four atoms is perhaps the most complicated aspect of creating a force field that approximates molecular realism.
+Describing the dihedral or torsion angle in a set of four atoms is perhaps the most complicated part of fitting bonded-term parameters, to create a force field that approximates molecular realism.
 A dihedral is defined as the angle ($phi$) by which two planes intersect (@fig-torsionexplain A.).
-As a trigonometric axiom states that three points define a plane, two planes can be defined from a set of four directly bonded atoms.
+As a trigonometric axiom states that three points define a plane, two planes can be defined from a set of four directly bonded atoms if they share two communal points.
 A dihedral's importance lies in the 1-4 interaction it makes.
 In other words, the atoms d#sub("1") and d#sub("4") in the dihedral set are directly correlated with establishing a part of the potential energy.
 This is mainly asserted through their steric hindrance, which is the result of a combination of the effects of (i) the radii of the various atoms composing the dihedral, (ii) types of hybridisation in the set (which define bondlength and angles) and (iii) the dihedral angle $phi$.
 //
 $
 E#sub("torsion") = sum_("dihedrals") frac(V#sub("n"), 2) [1 + cos(n phi - gamma)]
 $ <eq-torsions>
 //
 @fig-torsionexplain B. is to be understood alongside @eq-torsions.
 The change of potential as a result of torsional rotation is defined through Fourier series #mcite(("Kania2021Fouriertorsion"), biblio).
-Fourier series are composed of multiple periodical functions and our torsion terms are no different.
+Fourier series are composed of multiple periodical functions, which are used to describe these torsion terms.
 @eq-torsions describes the _force constant_ ($V_n$) which defines the height of the amplitude, the _multiplicity_ ($n$) defines the amount of minima in the continuous function and ($gamma$) is the _phase_ of the function.
 The $phi$ angle here is the empirical dihedral angle.
  For example, the resultant periodic in @fig-torsionexplain B. is the summation of the following periods :
 $